-We made an additional grant of 3,798,808 RSUs to our employees on September 29, 2006.
-The vesting schedule for this RSU grant is as follows: 47.3% of the RSU grant vested immediately on the grant date, with the remainder vesting equally on each of September 30, 2007, 2008 and 2009, subject to certain forfeiture events.
+We made a grant of 3,798,808 RSUs to our employees on September 29, 2006.
+The vesting schedule for this RSU grant is as follows: 47.29% of the RSU grant vested immediately on the grant date, and a subsequent 17.57% vested on September 26, 2007, with the remainder vesting equally on each of September 30, 2008 and 2009, subject to certain forfeiture events.

-We also made a grant of 20,000 RSUs to our independent directors on December 30, 2005.
-The vesting schedule for this RSU grant is as follows: 25% of the RSU grant vested immediately on the grant date, and a subsequent 25% vested on June 30, 2006, with the remainder vesting on each of June 30, 2007 and 2008, subject to certain forfeiture events.
-No RSUs were granted to our independent directors in 2006.
+We made a grant of 6,694,411 RSUs to our employees on September 26, 2007.
+The vesting schedule for this RSU grant is as follows: 54.55% of the RSU grant vested immediately and was settled by cash in the amount of \$14.4 million on the grant date, with the remainder vesting equally on each of September 30, 2008, 2009 and 2010, which will be settled by our ordinary shares, subject to certain forfeiture events.

 The amount of share-based compensation expense with regard to the RSUs granted to our directors and employees on December 30, 2005 was determined based on an estimated fair value of \$8.62 per ordinary share of the ordinary shares underlying the RSUs.
 The fair value of our ordinary shares was determined based on a third-party valuation conducted by an independent third-party appraiser.
-The amount of share-based compensation expense with regard to the RSUs granted to our employees on September 29, 2006 was \$5.71 per ordinary share which was based on the trading price of our ADSs on that day.
+The amount of share-based compensation expense with regard to the RSUs granted to our employees on September 29, 2006 and September 26, 2007 was \$5.71 and \$3.95 per ordinary share, respectively, which was based on the trading price of our ADSs on that day.